As an American living in the United States, can I open an account with a Swiss bank?

 An account in Switzerland with an internationally-diversified portfolio should complement the investment strategy and portfolio you have at home and your present financial advisor, wealth manager or lawyer is more than welcome to be involved in the process right from the beginning, if desired.

-I am an American financial professional and I see the benefits of jurisdictional diversification for some of my clients.
+I am an American adviser and I would like to provide my clients with information on international and jurisdictional diversification.
 Where can I get information and advice to pass on to my clients?

 You can co-counsel with a Swiss professional.
-Swiss SEC RIAs, estate planning lawyers, tax advisers and trust advisers are happy to work together with you to create solutions for your clients.
-The easiest way to get in touch is to review the various service providers on WHERE AMERICANS ARE WELCOME and give them a call or send an email to begin a working relationship.
+Swiss SEC RIAs, estate planning lawyers, tax advisers and trust advisers are happy to work together with you to develop solutions for your clients' specific needs.
+The easiest way to get in touch is to review the various service providers and give them a call or send an email to begin a working relationship.

 What time of day can I call a Swiss company and speak with someone?